 "Have a solution to the perceived problem, which can be much more proactive than something that may be set up as a complaining session," Peppler said.

-When you do speak with your boss, Oropeza Randall reminded employees to use "I"-focused phrases, instead of "you" or "they," to avoid pointing fingers.
+For when you do speak with your boss, Oropeza Randall reminded employees to use "I"-focused phrases, instead of "you" or "they," to avoid pointing fingers.
 For example, "I am concerned that ..." or "I feel this way when ..." can be much more effective and professional-sounding than "They made me feel ...," which tends to sound like you're trying to shift the blame, Oropeza Randall said.

 If an employee has a problem with you or your management style, he or she may not feel comfortable enough to bring it up with you directly — at least not right away.
 When they do finally approach you about an issue, it's your responsibility to do something about it.